Magnus-G/Process/type-treatments.md

 Headings
 ---------------
+### Small headings
-* **Small headings** for indicating sub categories of articles.
+For indicating sub categories of articles.
 Can be used with stripes for color coding.

 <div class="img-examples">
 <a class="popup" href="images/typography/small-heading1.png"><img src="images/typography/small-heading1.png" alt=""></a>